HaroldSP/Search-D-e-s-t-r-o-y-Organize-bash_first_2019-/README.md

 2) This project allows to download Mavlink, configure, build and install

-3) This project allows to parse different web pages, like in that case election results web site, collect data and visualize it.
+3) This project allows to parse different web pages, like in that case election results web site, collect data and visualize it